 MHRT/C is suggested for students seeking employment within Maine but not planning to attend graduate school.
-See page 122 of the catalog for more information.
+See page 123 of the catalog for more information.

-Total credits required for degree: 120

-Minimum cumulative GPA for graduation: 2.00
+Total credits required for degree: 120 Minimum cumulative GPA for graduation: 2.00

-Cumulative GPA for major requirements: 2.25

-\\Courses that contribute to MHRT Certification (please refer to page 110)
+\\Courses that contribute to MHRT Certification (please refer to page 123)